Questions about going abroad

 Your first address should be the LAI website "Internationales".
-You can also find helpful information about studying or doing an internship abroad on this blog from the Latin American Institute called "Praxis schafft Wissen: Das Modul Wissenschaftspraxis am LAI".
 Furthermore, you can visit the website of the Akademischen Auslandsamtes.
-HERE you can find information about the ERASMUS program.
+Here you can find information about the ERASMUS program.
 If you need help organizing an internship abroad you can talk to the Career Service.
 On the DAADs website you can find important information about scholarships and financing.
-HERE you can find the LAI contact persons.
+Here you can find the LAI contact persons.

 You should inform yourself very well about the types of classes, requirements and exams that you will be taking abroad as well as the study program offer.
-Before going abroad you will have to talk to the responsible contact person of your profile and the master coordination team to make sure before which courses you will take and see whether you can receive credits for them later as part of the master program.
+Before going abroad you will have to talk to the responsible contact person of your profile, your advisor and the master coordination team to make sure before which courses you will take and see whether you can receive credits for them later as part of the master program.
 The credits for internships and field research will be given as part of the module "Wissenschaftspraxis I".

 Short-term internships or field research should be done during the semester vacations.
 If you plan on going abroad for a complete semester this should be done in your 3rd semester of the master when you also take the module Wissenschaftspraxis I. You will have to talk to the responsible contact person from your profile, your advisor and the master coordination team in order to organize your time abroad well.